JesseJestem/ML_Training/python_ml/linear_regression/README.md

 In this project, I practiced:

-- implementing logistic regression logic;
+- implementing prediction logic;
-- using the sigmoid function;
-- calculating the logistic loss;
+- calculating the cost function;
+- updating parameters using gradient descent;
+- comparing simple linear regression and polynomial regression;
-- training a model with and without regularization;
+- visualizing model behavior and predictions.
-- visualizing classification results;
-- understanding how regularization affects model complexity.

 ## Learning Points

-Through this project, I learned how Logistic Regression extends the idea of Linear Regression to classification problems.
+Through this project, I learned that Linear Regression is not only about fitting a line to data, but also about understanding how parameters are updated to minimize the cost function.

-I also learned why the sigmoid function is used, how decision boundaries are created, and how regularization helps reduce overfitting.
+I also learned that feature scaling and learning rate selection are important for stable and efficient gradient descent.

 ## How to Run